-The local economy in 2012 continued to show signs of stabilization after many years of decline caused by the "Great Recession".
-At June 30, 2012, the County's unemployment rate was 11.7 percent, 1.6 percentage points lower than the previous year's recessionary high of 13.3 percent.
-While this is an improvement over the prior year, the decline is partially due to a smaller labor force and continues to be stubbornly high compared to the national average of 8.2 percent.
-Improvements in employment in leisure and hospitality, education and health services, professional and business services, and transportation, warehousing and utilities, were partially offset by additional declines in the construction, manufacturing, and government sectors.
-The construction industry, which saw a 1.1 percent increase in the prior year after many years of decline, saw an additional 8.8 percent decline in employment in the current year, demonstrating that some economic challenges still exist.
+The local economy in 2012/2013 continued to show signs of stabilization after many years of decline caused by the "Great Recession".
+At June 30, 2013, the County's unemployment rate was 9.8 percent, 2.5 percentage points lower than the previous year's recessionary high of 12.3 percent.
+While this is an improvement over the prior year, the decline is partially due to a smaller labor force and continues to be stubbornly high compared to the national average of 7.6 percent.
+Employment in construction jobs improved, at 1.2 percent higher than last year on a year-to-date basis.
+Professional and business services realized a loss of 3.4 percent in jobs in the first half of 2013.
+The hospitality and food services industries have remained relatively flat since they found stabilization in 2009.